WorkWithAfridi/GoogleDriveHandler-Package/README.md

 * Import this package!

-* Integrate Firebase to your project, and active authentication Please be advised, you can only use
+* Integrate Firebase to your project, and active authentication
-  firebase_core: ^1.22.0
-  firebase_auth: ^3.9.0
-  Since the firebase auth version used in this package needs that specific firebase_core version.

-* Add Google Signin Authentication from firebase
+* Add Google Signin Authentication from Firebase

 * Generate SHA Keys by
   1. “cd android”